Revelation: Chapter 4

 • They sing out as well

-Their praise and those of others about the throne continue through Revelation, with the same or parts of what are expressed here:
+Their praise and that of others about the throne continue through Revelation, with the same or parts of what is expressed here:

 • Worthy